Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Introduction

+A distinctive feature of this approach is that it treats a probabilistic assignment as a lottery over pure assignments, rather than as a stochastic matrix of assignment probabilities.
+Although the stochastic-matrix formulation is often sufficient in unit-demand environments, it is generally not rich enough for multi-unit assignment problems, because it records only the probability with which each agent receives each object type and abstracts from how objects are combined into bundles.\footnote{ Nguyen et al. (2016) also emphasize the importance of representing probabilistic assignments at the bundle level in environments with multi-unit demands and complementarities.} This bundle-level structure is essential for capturing complementarity and substitutability among objects.
+By contrast, the lottery formulation preserves this structure.

+The key question is whether the properties satisfied by the original assignment are preserved under its ETE reassignment.
+If they are preserved, then obtaining the ETE reassignment itself is straightforward.
+Hence, for our purposes, it suffices to construct an original assignment that satisfies the target properties.
+The difficulty of this task depends on how general the feasibility constraints are.
+We first examine the most basic environment, which we call the simple-constraint case: agents have unit demand and feasibility is described by simple capacity constraints.
+We then consider more general feasibility constraints.

+In this study, we focus on three efficiency notions from the existing literature as the properties of interest.
+First, we consider ex-post efficiency (hereafter EE), which requires that every pure assignment realized with positive probability be (Pareto) efficient.
+It is immediate that the ETE reassignment of an EE assignment remains EE.
 Second, we focus on ordinal efficiency (OE), which is stronger than EE.
-This requires that an OE assignment is not first-order stochastically dominated by any other assignment.
-Unfortunately, in general cases, the ETE reassignment of some OE assignment may not be OE.
+An assignment is OE if it is not first-order stochastically dominated by any other assignment for every agent, with strict dominance for at least one agent.
+Unfortunately, in general, the ETE reassignment of an OE assignment need not be OE.
 Third, we consider a stronger notion of efficiency, known as rank-minimizing efficiency (hereafter RE).
-In general, an RE assignment always exists and is also OE.
-Moreover, since the ETE reassignment of an RE assignment remains RE, this ensures the existence of assignments that satisfy both ETE and RE (and thus OE).
+An RE assignment always exists and is OE.
+Moreover, since the ETE reassignment of an RE assignment remains RE, this establishes the existence of an assignment satisfying both ETE and RE (and hence OE).

-However, except in the specific case with unit demand and simple capacity constraints, no computationally efficient method is known for deriving an RE assignment.
-Therefore, we next propose a computationally efficient method for obtaining an assignment that satisfies both ETE and OE in a more general setting.
+However, except in the simple-constraint case, no computationally efficient method is known for finding an RE assignment.
+Thus, although the ETE reassignment procedure itself is easy to implement, the existence result does not generally provide a computationally efficient construction.
+In the simple-constraint case, by contrast, an RE assignment can be computed efficiently using an existing method.
+Combining this method with the ETE reassignment procedure yields a computationally efficient construction of an assignment satisfying both ETE and RE, and hence OE.
+For more general settings, we instead develop a computationally efficient method for constructing an assignment satisfying both ETE and OE without first computing an RE assignment.